 Weed management can be achieved with herbicides, cultivation, plastic mulch, and crop rotation.
 Several preplant and postemergence herbicides are available for potatoes depending on the specific weed problem and potato growth stage.
 Careful preparation of a long-term crop-rotation scheme can greatly reduce populations of difficult-to-control weeds as a grower can vary cultivation and rotate herbicides.
 Early cultivation can be used in conventionally planted systems when weeds are young and before the potato canopy has closed.

 Several insects can cause severe problems in potatoes, including Colorado potato beetles, flea beetles, aphids, leafhoppers, wireworms, and corn borers.
 Monitoring insect populations by scouting is critical in determining when you should use insecticides and which materials you should spray.
 Some of the newer insecticides are applied in the furrow at planting.
-Local and regional corn borer trapping programs focused on sweet corn provide important local information to time spray applications.
-Wireworms are a particularly tough pest that can be monitored using field corn monitoring stations.
+Local and regional corn-borer-trapping programs focused on sweet corn provide important local information to time spray applications.
+Wireworms are a particularly difficult pest that can be monitored using field-corn-monitoring stations.

 Several potato diseases can cause severe crop losses if not properly managed.
-These include early blight, late blight, common and powdery scab, blackleg, leaf roll and mosaic viruses, rhizoctonia, verticillum wilt, fusarium dry rot, and bacterial soft rot.
-Although the list of diseases seems overwhelming, most diseases can be managed with disease resistant varieties, crop rotation, and proper use and timing of fungicides.
-It is also important to be aware of favorable weather conditions for the spread of certain diseases such as late blight.
+These include early blight, late blight, common and powdery scab, blackleg, leaf roll and mosaic viruses, rhizoctonia, verticillium wilt, fusarium dry rot, and bacterial soft rot.
+Although the list of diseases seems overwhelming, most diseases can be managed with disease-resistant varieties, crop rotation, and proper use and timing of fungicides.
+It is also important to be aware of weather conditions that are related to the spread of certain diseases such as late blight.
 Growers can also access computer models based on local and regional weather patterns to obtain important data to help in managing diseases.

 Harvest and Storage